JAMK-IT/TTOW0211-221-game-development/info-project.md

 * “Competitors” page, with an explanation as to why your team and your concept are better
 * Conceptual images

 Also make a demonstrative video about your game on Youtube!
+It should last 5-10min and show us some gameplay footage.